wdesimini/wdesimini.github.io/_pages/about.md

   image: "/images/sandiego-pointloma-banner.jpg"
 ---

-I'm an iOS developer based in San Diego, currently working on the Point of Sale iOS app for Heartland Payment Systems.
+I'm an iOS developer based in Portland, currently working on the Point of Sale iOS app for Heartland Payment Systems.

-I have a particular focus in Firebase, Augmented Reality, MapKit and CoreLocation.

 Projects I've completed: